hero media

 The refurb brought 14 new venues to Norwegian Spirit.
 But before we delve into the specifics, it is worth looking at the totality.

-Norwegian Spirit carries fewer than 2000 passengers with more than 21 dining and bar options.
+Norwegian Spirit carries fewer than 2000 passengers with more than 14 dining options and 9 bars and lounges.
 That’s a lot of choice and room, particularly when there are few kids to compete with.

 And now for an overview of our favourites.